 Refusing to Blow Means a Driver’s License Suspension

 So the state can punish you if you refuse to do these tests.
-For the first time you refuse, it’s a 90 day driver’s license suspension.
-For the second time you refuse within 5 years, it’s a one-year suspension.
-If you were involved in a crash with serious injuries and refuse the breathalyzer, it’s a two-year suspension.
+For the first time you refuse, it’s a 180 day driver’s license suspension.
+For the second time you, it’s a three-year suspension.
+For additional refusals, the penalties increase, up to a lifetime driver’s license suspension for the fourth refusal.

 If You Blow Over .08, You are Presumed Guilty of DUI

-A First-Time DUI Offender can get DUI Diversion
+A First-Time DUI Offender can get a CWOF or 24D

-The decision of whether to blow into the breathalyzer is much more complicated than manypeople make it out to be.
+The decision of whether to blow into the breathalyzer is much more complicated than many people make it out to be.
 You have to consider whether it’s more important to keep your driver’s license or be able to fight the DUI later.
-If you have any questions feel free to ask, and, as always, let me know if I can help!
+If you have been charged with OUI, you need an experienced attorney to help.
+Call or text me today (617) 295-7500, and I’d be glad to help.